acread/Presentations_And_Resources/UMN_Agro5431/2025_LongReadLab.md

 ## Nanopore long read sequencing lab

 In this lab we will dive deeper into how Nanopore sequencing works and the DNA requirements to \
-maximize data generation, demo a flow-cell check using the Nanopore software, learn some of the \
+maximize data generation, learn some of the \
 newest technologies that have come to market, and do a hands-on base-calling and read-mapping \
 workflow